Musée des Beaux-Arts de Rennes: History

-The museum was established in 1794 during the French Revolution like most of the main French museums.
+The museum was established in 1794 during the French Revolution, like most of the main French museums.
 Its first collections were the confiscated artworks of the churches and public buildings of Rennes.
-However the majority of the present holdings come from the private collection of Christophe-Paul de Robien (1698–1756), a president of the Parlement of Rennes, which was at the time of the Revolution one of the largest of its kind in Europe.
+However, the majority of the present holdings come from the private collection of Christophe-Paul de Robien (1698–1756), a president of the Parlement of Rennes, which was at the time of the Revolution one of the largest of its kind in Europe.
 It comprised drawings, prints, paintings, antiques and sculptures.
 The museum's collections continued to expand during the 19th and the 20th centuries thanks to donations and acquisitions.
-The building housing the museum was built between in 1847 and 1855 but it is only since 1911 that it is entirely devoted to the museum's collections.
-The building and the exposition rooms have been restored and modified several times.
+The building housing the museum was built between in 1847 and 1855, but it is only since 1911 that it has been entirely devoted to the museum's collections.
+The building and its exhibition galleries have been restored and modified several times.

 Collections

 Paintings

-The Newborn Child, Georges de La Tour, oil on canvas, 1645-1648.
+The Newborn Child, Georges de La Tour, oil on canvas, 1645–1648.